Angie-Sheng/GA-Projects/README.md

 Some of notable projects are:
 #### 1. Job Market Analysis:

-Scraped Data related jobs from job portal website to analyze which features contributed to predicting the salary.
+Scraped Data related jobs from job portal website to analyze which features contributed to predicting the salary and job title.

 Tag: Web Scraping / Word Cloud / Word2Vec / Tfidf / CountVectorizer / Tree-based Classifier / Logistic Regression